To evaluate your body's current store of iron

 Is iron deficiency the same thing as anaemia?
 What are the symptoms?

 Iron deficiency refers to a decrease in the amount of iron stored in the body, while anaemia refers to a drop in the number of red blood cells (RBCs) and/or the amount of haemoglobin within the RBCs.
 It typically takes several weeks after iron stores are depleted for the level of haemoglobin and production of RBCs to be affected and for anaemia to develop.
 There are usually few symptoms in the early stages of iron deficiency.
 However, as the condition worsens levels of haemoglobin and RBCs decrease, and ongoing weakness and fatigue can develop.
+Relatively mild iron deficiency, which may cause no effects at all, is referred to as ‘iron depletion’.
+If a person is otherwise healthy, symptoms seldom appear before the haemoglobin in the blood drops below a certain level (100g per litre).

 What are some causes of anaemia besides iron-deficiency?